 Cochran was already familiar with Decon7 products and pleased with their efficacy, so he called them.
-What he didn’t know yet was that Decon7 had acquired a new mobile extraction unit to bring on-site turnout gear cleaning to the fire station.
-He was elated to find out that the D7 MEU, staffed by former firefighters, could come out and complete the necessary inspections and advanced cleaning in a matter of hours – rather than the weeks it takes most offsite ISPs.
+What he didn’t know yet was that Decon7 had acquired a new on-site gear cleaning service to bring on-site turnout gear cleaning to the fire station.
+He was elated to find out that the D7 Onsite Gear Cleaning Service, staffed by former firefighters, could come out and complete the necessary inspections and advanced cleaning in a matter of hours – rather than the weeks it takes most offsite ISPs.

 This is especially beneficial, he says, because Sansom Park is a small department with only one set of gear, so sending it away and waiting several weeks for its return would leave SPFD firefighters without the PPE they needed to serve the community.

 “My guys only have one set of gear, so I wasn’t able to just break everybody’s down and send them off,” said Cochran.
 “I would have to send one shift at a time, and it could be gone two or three weeks.
 I couldn’t afford to do that, so I reached out to Decon7 and said, hey, give me some pricing and come show me what you do again, and I found out they are a certified ISP.”

 Although the Sansom Park fire station does have an extractor for cleaning, it isn’t capable of the NFPA-recommended biannual advanced cleaning the department needed to get in compliance with NFPA 1851 and Texas Commission on Fire Protection standards.
 The extractor also produces wastewater that requires special handling, making the task an even greater challenge.